EasyNetQ/EasyNetQ.Management.Client/README.md

 EasyNetQ.Management.Client is a .NET client for the RabbitMQ Management API.
 This lets you control all aspects for your RabbitMQ broker from .NET code, including creating virtual hosts and users; setting permissions; monitoring queues, connections and channels; and setting up exchanges, queues and bindings.
-It is part of the [EasyNetQ](http://easynetq.com) project.

 See the **[documentation](https://github.com/EasyNetQ/EasyNetQ/wiki/Management-API-Introduction)**.